spatialos/UnrealGDK/SpatialGDK/Documentation/content/glossary.md

 * how much [load](https://docs.improbable.io/reference/latest/shared/glossary#load-balancing) the workers are under.
 * which [entities](#entity) are in the SpatialOS world.
 * what their [SpatialOS components](#spatialos-component)’ [properties]({{urlRoot}}/content/spatialos-concepts/world-entities-components#entities-and-components) are.
-* which workers are authoritative over each SpatialOS component.
+* which workers have authority over each SpatialOS component.

 > **Find out more**
 >